 * It goes without saying that you should always be with your child using their toddler learning tower.
 They have safety features but can still slip out if they are a little unsteady on their feet, and you know toddlers, right?

 I found an amazing learning tower online that pretty much ticks all the boxes.
 KidzWerkz designed a really forward-thinking learning stool, created to be kid and mess friendly (easily wipeable) and affordable.
 Shipping worldwide, this standing learning tower is available on Amazon.

 Many people seek to make their own affordable learning towers from scratch – and it actually isn’t as difficult as you imagine.
 There is a useful hack online using an IKEA stool that you can find and try out.

 This article includes all the measurements and wood materials you would need to create your own learning tower for your little one piece by piece – so why not give it a go!

-If making your own DIY learning tower – make sure you give it a test before you let your toddler on it.
-Ensure the back is secure so they can’t fall off and that all screws are covered and you can’t see any sharp edges.
+If making your own DIY learning tower – make sure you give it a test before letting your toddler on it.
+Ensure the back is secure so they can’t fall off and that all screws are covered, and you can’t see any sharp edges.